 \subsection{Effects on Application of Ising Machines}

 There are two aspects regarding effects of the proposed method on application of Ising machines.
-One is on the energy landscape of QUBO problems, and the other is on minor embedding.
-We expect that linearization has greater effects in the both aspects with larger number of edges $|E|$ in the extracted order $G$ of variables.
+One is on the energy landscape of QUBO problems, and the other is on minor-embedding.
+We expect that linearization has greater effects in both aspects with a larger number of edges $|E|$ in the extracted partial order $G$ of variables.
 We explain the effects below.

 First, the proposed method improves solutions obtained with Ising machines by modifying the energy landscape.
 Linearization is derived by adding auxiliary penalties to the objective function.
 The penalties change the energy landscape of the QUBO problem as shown in Fig.~\ref{fig:modify-landscape}.
-They restricts region with low energy by increasing energy on $B_n \setminus B_n^G$.
-Since Ising machines sample lower-energy solutions with higher probabilities, restricting low-energy region enables them to sample near-optimal solutions.
-Furthermore, linearization eliminates quadratic terms, thus possibly removes local minima, which seems favorable for both local and global search algorithms.
-For these reasons, we expect that linearization enables Ising machines to output lower energy solutions.
+They restrict a region with low energy by increasing energy on $B_n \setminus B_n^G$.
+Since Ising machines sample lower-energy solutions with higher probabilities, restricting low-energy regions enables them to sample near-optimal solutions.
+Furthermore, linearization eliminates quadratic terms, thus possibly removing local minima, which seems favorable for both local and global search algorithms.
+For these reasons, we expect that linearization will enable Ising machines to output lower-energy solutions.

-Second, the proposed method mitigates defects of minor embedding by making a QUBO matrix sparser.
-A linearized QUBO matrix $Q^G$ has less off-diagonal elements than the original $Q$.
-Therefore, linearization would reduce the number of auxiliary variables required for minor embedding.
-This would further result in mitigating performance degradation of Ising machines due to embedding with large-sized chains as well as enabling embedding larger QUBO problems.
+Second, the proposed method mitigates defects of minor-embedding by making a QUBO matrix sparser.
+A linearized QUBO matrix $Q^G$ has fewer off-diagonal elements than the original $Q$.
+Therefore, linearization would reduce the number of auxiliary variables required for minor-embedding.
+This would further result in mitigating performance degradation of Ising machines due to embedding with large chains as well as enabling the embedding of larger QUBO problems.